glmcz/API_crud_docker_integrated_test/README.md

 - handle post and get req
 - github action included

+## How to run?
+- make build-linux
+- make compose-up
+- And that`s all.

 ## Tested with curl below.

 curl -X POST -H "Content-Type: application/json" \                                                                                                         ⬢  system at 12:44:44